httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 connection.
 Normally, users will not be able to tell that it is in use (i.e., there will be no "lock icon").

-A mechanism for partially mitigating active attacks is described in {{commit}}.

 ## Goals and Non-Goals

 The immediate goal is to make the use of HTTP more robust in the face of pervasive passive monitoring {{RFC7258}}.

-A secondary goal is to limit the potential for active attacks.
-It is not intended to offer the same level of protection as afforded to `https` URIs, but instead to increase the likelihood that an active attack can be detected.

-A final (but significant) goal is to provide for ease of implementation, deployment and operation.
+A secondary (but significant) goal is to provide for ease of implementation, deployment and operation.
 This mechanism is expected to have a minimal impact upon performance, and require a trivial administrative effort to configure.

 ## Notational Conventions